-If you’re willing to shell out for a machine like this and want a hands-off approach for drinks, this machine is perfect.
+If you’re willing to shell out for a machine like this and want a hands-off approach to drinks, this machine is perfect.

 The Dinamica can replace almost your entire coffee setup.
-It’s perfect for someone looking for high-quality espresso drinks without the hassle of hands-on brewing.
+It’s perfect for a coffee lover who is looking for high-quality espresso drinks without the hassle of hands-on brewing.

-- Single touch brewing makes this machine fully automaitc, meaning no work for you
+- Single-touch brewing makes this a fully automatic espresso machine, meaning no work for you

 - Fully programmable, you can save drinks specific to your taste

-- The steaming system is compatible with alternative milks, so you’ll get great milk regardless of the milk you choose
+- The steaming system is compatible with alternative kinds of milk, so you’ll get great milk regardless of the milk you choose

-- Not as much control, you aren’t able to dial in each espresso
+- Not as much control, so you aren’t able to dial in each espresso

 - Not a great choice for someone who wants to make their own drinks

 - Convenience-first design, you will sacrifice some control over quality for convenience

 The ECP3420 is a great little machine with a brewer compatible with single-serve pods.
 It also has the option to brew single or double-shot espressos.
 This machine features the Cappuccino milk system, which allows you to choose the froth setting for your espresso drinks.

 It has a single boiler, meaning it will take some time to reheat between drinks.
 But it would be perfect for someone who only likes one or two drinks a day and doesn’t want the hassle of manually steaming milk.